prebid/prebid-server-java/docs/metrics.md

 - `imps_audio` - number of audio impressions
 - `requests.(ok|badinput|err|networkerr).(openrtb2-web|openrtb-app|amp|legacy)` - number of requests broken down by status and type
 - `connection_accept_errors` - number of errors occurred while establishing HTTP connection
-- `db_circuitbreaker_opened` - number of how many times database circuit breaker was opened (database is unavailable)
+- `db_circuitbreaker_opened` - number of times database circuit breaker was opened (database is unavailable)
-- `db_circuitbreaker_closed` - number of how many times database circuit breaker was closed (database is available again)
+- `db_circuitbreaker_closed` - number of times database circuit breaker was closed (database is available again)
 - `db_query_time` - timer tracking how long did it take for database client to obtain the result for a query
-- `httpclient_circuitbreaker_opened` - number of how many times http client circuit breaker was opened (requested resource is unavailable)
+- `httpclient_circuitbreaker_opened` - number of times http client circuit breaker was opened (requested resource is unavailable)
-- `httpclient_circuitbreaker_closed` - number of how many times http client circuit breaker was closed (requested resource is available again)
+- `httpclient_circuitbreaker_closed` - number of times http client circuit breaker was closed (requested resource is available again)
 - `stored_requests_found` - number of stored requests that were found
 - `stored_requests_missing` - number of stored requests that were not found by provided stored request IDs
 - `stored_imps_found` - number of stored impressions that were found
 - `stored_imps_missing` - number of stored impressions that were not found by provided stored impression IDs
+- `geolocation_requests` - number of times geo location lookup was requested
+- `geolocation_successful` - number of successful geo location lookup responses
+- `geolocation_fail` - number of failed geo location lookup responses
+- `geolocation_circuitbreaker_opened` - number of times geo location circuit breaker was opened (geo location resource is unavailable)
+- `geolocation_circuitbreaker_closed` - number of times geo location circuit breaker was closed (geo location resource is available again)

 ## Auction per-adapter metrics
 - `adapter.<bidder-name>.no_cookie_requests` - number of requests made to `<bidder-name>` that did not contain UID